Leather, PVC, Latex, Wetlook, Satin, Lingerie, Parade/Gala Uniforms and extreme sexual expressions.

 Our parties often have a specific theme for inspiration and challenge, but it doesn’t have to be followed.
 On rare occasions the dresscode will be extended, which will be explicitly stated in the event description on FaceBook, in our news letter and here on the website.

-You can find lots of inspiration for your outfit in our huge gallery from past events.
 If you are in doubt whether you comply with our dresscode, you might find the answer in our FAQ.
 You are also welcome to ask our dresscode guide Linda.

 You will be rejected entry if you don’t comply with the dresscode.
 If you have already made it inside, but are out of compliance, you will be asked to leave the party without a refund.